xieyuheng/inner/source/_posts/note/mathematics/category-theory/categorical-semantics.md

 ## The Plan

 First, we implement category theory in a programming language with dependent type and record type.
-- Dependent type will be used to express equivalent relations.
-- Record type will be used to express abstract class.

-Where an abstract mathematical structure can be implemented as an abstract class.
+Where an abstract mathematical structure can be implemented as an abstract class (record type).
+- Dependent type will be used to express axioms of the abstract mathematical structure, which involves equivalent relations.

 Specially, category can be implemented as an abstract class, `category_t`.

 ``` js